http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 “As a result of sharply deteriorating political conditions

-in the region, Unocal which serves the development manager for the Central
+in the region, UNOCAL which serves the development manager for the Central

 Asian (Centgas) pipeline consortium, has suspended